soapdog/webextension-blogcat/README.md

 # Privacy Policy

 This WebExtension does not collect or transmit any personal data.
+Access Tokens added by the user are only sent to the servers the user added.

 # License